Quasilinear rough partial differential equations with transport noise: Introduction

 for some $\lambda>0,$ independent of $\xi \in \R^d$ and $(t,x,z)\in [0,T]\times\mathbb T^d\times\R.$ \end{assumption}

 Our main results deal with existence and uniqueness of solutions to the problem \eqref{problem}, under the minimal requirement that the solution belongs to the energy space $L^\infty(L^2)\cap L^2(W^{1,2})$ and under various conditions on the rough forcing term.
-It should be possible to generalize our results to quasilinear equations with more general noise of the form

-under the regularity assumptions of Theorem \ref{thm:existence_2}.
-Similarly, a flux term of the form $\div(F(u))\dd t$ could be added to the drift, where

-is $C^1$ and bounded.
-Since this would complicate the algebra without requiring any striking argument, we however restrain from doing so and focus on the ansatz \eqref{problem}.\\
+It is certainly possible to generalize our results to a broader class of quasilinear equations for instance by adding a flux term of the form $\div(F(u))\dd t$, where $F\equiv(F^1,\dots , F^d)\colon \R\to \R^d$ is $C^1$ and bounded.
+Since this would complicate the algebra without requiring any striking argument, we however restrain from doing so and focus on the ansatz \eqref{problem}.
+Moreover, working with \textit{branched} rough paths, the geometricity assumption as well as the fact that $\alpha >1/3$ could certainly be weakened.
+See for instance \cite{bellingeri2020transport} for an attempt in this direction, in the context of a (pure) transport equation.